 NANCO-recommended noise limits are based on the fact that motor vehicles emit different levels of noise, depending upon mode of operation and type of vehicle.
 Therefore, in order to establish noise limits, it was necessary to consolidate the various modes of vehicle operation into general categories for which specific limits have been recommended.
-For purposes of the NANCO vehicle noise enforcement manual, two classes of motor vehicles have been identified as having distinctly different noise emission characteristics: Light vehicles [automobiles and light trucks - GVWR under 10,000 lbs.] and on-highway motorcycles.
-[As discussed in Section I, emission standards for heavy trucks engaged in interstate commerce have been established by the U.S. EPA and preempt non-identical state and local regulations.]
+For purposes of the NANCO vehicle noise enforcement manual, two classes of motor vehicles have been identified as having distinctly different noise emission characteristics: Light vehicles (automobiles and light trucks - GVWR under 10,000 lbs.) and on-highway motorcycles.
+(As discussed in Section I, emission standards for trucks over 10,000 lbs.
+GVWR operated by motor carriers engaged in interstate commerce have been established by the U.S. EPA and preempt non-identical state and local regulations.)